helios-h2020/h.extension-groupcommunications/README.md

  and exposed by h.core-Messaging-NodeJSlibP2P, to congregate peers arround topics.
 Each topic is defined by a title and a password.
 For each private group and forum we assign a listener to handle message received events.
-* **announce/unannounce tags: By announcing a tag in the network, users make themselves discoverable by other peers that are announcing and observing the same tag.
+* **announce/unannounce tags**: By announcing a tag in the network, users make themselves discoverable by other peers that are announcing and observing the same tag.

 The ``ReliableCommumicationManagerImpl`` implements Lifecycle Manager's OpenDatabaseHook where